awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_service_map.md

    + The entry point to your nodes is shown on the left as a "Client\."
 A "Client" represents both web server traffic and traced API operation requests\.
    + A node outlined partially in red, orange, or purple has issues\.
 Some traced requests to these nodes have faults, errors, or throttling\.
 The percentage of the color outline indicates the percentage of traced requests that are having issues\.
    + If a node has a triangle with an exclamation point next to it, at least one CloudWatch alarm related to that node is in alarm state\.

+1. If this is a monitoring account, by default the map includes nodes for all source accounts as well as the monitoring account\.
+To filter the map by account, choose **Filters** from the upper left and select the accounts that you want to focus on\.
+Once an account filter is applied, service nodes from accounts that don't match the current filter are grayed out\.

 1. By default, the data in the map is for the most recent 6\-hour time window\.
 To change the timeframe of the window, use the controls at the upper right of the screen\.
 The time range to be shown can be up to 6 hours, and can be as much as 30 days in the past\.